-If the transfer is not effectuated by way of a registered transfer of assets, each individual asset needs to be transferred following the transfer rules applicable by law to the specific type of asset.
-For example, transfer requirements are (i) for claims: a written assignment declaration, (ii) for movable assets: physical delivery (transfer of possession), (iii) for trademarks: written assignment declaration, etc.
+If the transfer is not effected by way of a registered transfer of assets, each individual asset needs to be transferred following the transfer rules applicable by law to the specific type of asset.
+For example, transfer requirements are (1) for claims: a written assignment declaration, (2) for movable assets: physical delivery (transfer of possession), (3) for trademarks: written assignment declaration, (4) for real estate: a notarised deed and filing with the land register, etc.

-3 The statutory notice periods are during the first year of service one month, in the second and up to and including the ninth year of service two months, and thereafter three months, always with effect as of the end of a calendar month.
+$^{3}$ The statutory notice periods are: during the first year of service - one month; in the second and up to and including the ninth year of service - two months; and thereafter - three months, always with effect as of the end of a calendar month.

 Liabilities may only be transferred with the approval of the creditor.
-In this context, the parties must make sure vis-à-vis the creditor that buyer wants to assume the liability while at the same time releasing the original debtor.
-Otherwise, buyer will only undertake to internally indemnify the original debtor against any claim of the creditor or, alternatively, to jointly assume the liability as additional debtor without releasing the original debtor.
+In this context, the parties must make sure vis-à-vis the creditor that the buyer wants to assume the liability while at the same time releasing the original debtor.
+Otherwise, the buyer will only undertake to internally indemnify the original debtor against any claim of the creditor or, alternatively, to jointly assume the liability as additional debtor without releasing the original debtor.

-In order to "transfer" entire contracts, the consent of the contractual counterparty is required.
+In order to 'transfer' entire contracts, the consent of the contractual counterparty is required.
 Such consent must be given in the form required by the contract.
 From a legal point of view, it is a tripartite agreement pursuant to which the transferor, the transferee and the contractual counterparty agree on the transfer of the contract.

-3.3 Merger
+2.3 Merger